 Can I walk around while I eat my food cart snack?

-Pre-pandemic, yes.
-However, during COVID times all food must be consumed while you are stationary, standing or sitting in one spot without moving around.
-Also during COVID, snacking in the attraction queues is prohibited.
+Yes, although snacking in the attraction queues is currently prohibited.
 Something like a box of popcorn can take several minutes for a single person to eat.
 If you buy food from a cart, factor this time into your touring plan.

 Are there alternatives to paying Disney’s crazy prices for snack items?